LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_4/lab/lab_notes.md

 ### Average Output

+- This plot is just showing 1 simulation.
+The N-1 (last) simulation
 - This represents the only reliable indicator of a bee success.
 - Plot 1 shows the history of self.left_means and self.right_means.
 This plot represents the filtered optical flow and is the only signal the bee's controller uses to make steering decisions.
 - It is filter by the HPF and LPF so it will be smooths and window averaged